Discriminatory Expressions to Produce Interpretable Models in Short Documents: Related Work

 It is particularly interesting to perform evaluations at application level.
 Nevertheless, this is a very expensive task that most studies do not contemplate unless it is strictly necessary.

-Our proposal focuses in a functional evaluation (proxy task), but we consider performing a more in-depth evaluation for a specific domain in future work.
-We based our proposal in \citet{moreo_high-performance_2012}.
-They tried a similar approach in a \textit{frequent answered questions (FAQ)} retrieval method and continued with~\citet{moreo_towards_2017, moreo_learning_2013, moreo_faqtory:_2012}.
+Our proposal focuses in a functional evaluation (proxy task).
+We based it in \cite{moreo_high-performance_2012}, who tried a similar approach in a \textit{frequent answered questions (FAQ)} retrieval method and continued with~\cite{moreo_towards_2017, moreo_learning_2013, moreo_faqtory:_2012}.
 However, this model computes the whole set of \textit{minimal differentiator expressions}, which is computationally eager and it is only viable in closed domains like the one proposed by the authors.
 It is not a valid solution for an open, always-growing environment like Social Media.